 - you don’t have children or are able to sort out child arrangements

-- you’ve both lived in the same part of the UK for at least a year
+- you’ve both lived in the same part of the UK for at least one year

 - you’re able to discuss or negotiate how you’ll divide what you own and what you owe.